-Czech Republic: The Czech Republic continues to make progress in increasing enforcement in the approximately 50 open air markets that line the Czech borders with Germany and Austria.
-Despite this progress, industry remains concerned about the sustainability of these enforcement efforts.
+Czech Republic: The Czech Republic continues to make progress in increasing enforcement in the approximately 50 open air markets that line the Czech Republic's borders with Germany and Austria.
+Piracy over the Internet, however, has increased in the Czech Republic.
 Industry is also concerned that the IPR penalties that have been imposed are not sufficient to deter violations.

-Finland: Finland was included in the Watch List in the 2011 Special 301 report.
+Finland: Finland was included in the Watch List in the 2012 Special 301 Report.
 The key concern cited in the report was the lack of product patent protection for certain pharmaceutical products and a regulatory framework that denied adequate protection for some process patents filed before 1995, and those that were pending in 1996.
 Affected products include many of the top-selling U.S. pharmaceutical products currently on the Finnish market.

-Greece: Greece was included in the Watch List in the 2011 Special 301 report.
+Greece: Greece was included on the Watch List in the 2012 Special 301 report.
 The United States acknowledges some improvements in IPR protection and enforcement in Greece, including actions taken against piracy over the Internet.
 However, inadequate IPR protection continues to pose barriers to U.S. exports and investment.
-Key issues cited in the 2011 Special 301 report include weak and inconsistent IPR enforcement and a failure to follow through on initiatives begun in 2008 and 2009, including effective implementation of the National Action Plan on IPR.
+Key issues cited in the 2012 Special 301 report include widespread copyright piracy and weak and inconsistent IPR enforcement.